Wakogma/Wakogma/README.md

 <sup>approach or sit with me.
 Let's treat each other with respect 👍</sup>

-<sub> I enjoy joking & messing around, but am against treating ppl's</sub>
+<sub> I enjoy joking & messing around, but am against treating</sub>

-<sup> insecurities or secrets as a form of entertainment.
-Write more l8r </sup>
+<sup>ppl's insecurities or secrets as a form of entertainment. </sup>

 </details>
 <details>